Iskers/Assignment_1-Circuits/README.rst

 Usage
 ~~~~~
 This script comes with a main.py file which is the base for running the deployed system.
 From here one can set parameters as one want.
-For analisys of existing circuits import files into the data folder and load them.
+For analysis of existing circuits import files into the data folder and load them.

 .. code:: bash